afederici75/SemanticKernelPlayground/README.md

-# Azure
+# SemanticKernel
-Azure examples and tests
+SemanticKernel examples and tests